afinoblakeb/afino-app/docs/AUTH_CLEANUP_PLAN.md

    - Outdated comments
    - References to deprecated packages (like `@supabase/auth-helpers-nextjs`)

+2. Before making changes:
+   - Review similar files to understand established coding patterns
+   - Identify the most consistent and clean approach used elsewhere in the codebase
+   - Consult before implementing any unique patterns that differ from established ones

-2. Make necessary changes:
+3. Make necessary changes:
    - Remove all console.log statements
    - Remove unnecessary commented code
    - Clean up any hacks with proper implementations
    - Ensure consistent error handling
    - Update comments to reflect current code
    - Replace deprecated package references with current approaches
+   - Maintain consistent coding patterns across similar files

-3. Run `npm run build` to verify no build errors were introduced
+4. Run `npm run build` to verify no build errors were introduced

-4. Mark the item as completed in this checklist with [x]
+5. Mark the item as completed in this checklist with [x]

 ## Priority Order

-1. First, fix the build errors by addressing the files with deprecated package references:
-   - `src/app/onboarding/onboarding-client.tsx`
-   - `src/app/api/organizations/join/route.ts`

-2. Then proceed with core authentication files:
+1. Start with core authentication files:
    - `src/providers/AuthProvider.tsx`
    - `src/utils/supabase/middleware.ts`
    - Other core files

-3. Continue with components, pages, and utilities
+2. Continue with components, pages, and utilities

-4. Finally, update tests to match the cleaned code
+3. Finally, update tests to match the cleaned code

 ## Progress Tracking